upasadena/interactive-cyoa-tutorial/docs/publishing/index.md

     their interactive in a Git repository, such as on sites like GitHub and GitLab.

+    However, you may find this useful if you're interested in learning how to standardize your versions.

-It may be useful to users to have a consistent versioning scheme.
+It may be useful for users to have a consistent versioning scheme.
 I recommend reading about [semantic versioning](https://semver.org/).

 The basic summary is as follows: